cauecandeloro/playwright-solcast/README.md

 # playwright-solcast
-E2E test suite for Solcast web site using Playwright.
+E2E test suite for Solcast website using Playwright